 Read our full Project Nursery Smart Speaker with Alexa review.

-Like the Cocoon Cam Plus, the Miku Smart Baby Monitor can track your child's breathing while also letting you peak in on a sleeping baby via an HD video stream sent to your phone.
+The Miku Smart Baby Monitor can track your child's breathing while also letting you peak in on a sleeping baby via an HD video stream sent to your phone.
 And while the breathing monitor feature works well, Miku's setup is quite expensive, especially when compared with some of other best baby monitors.

 Miku's design is simple and pretty easily to install, thanks to a sleek, compact design that fits just about anywhere.
 We also like the video quality delivered by the Miku's camera, though we wish the device offered the ability to zoom in on a sleeping baby.
 Built-in sensors for humidity and temperature are also nice to have, though unless you want the specialized breathing monitoring Miku offers, you'd be well-advised to consider a less expensive option.